MLidstrom/fluffos/docs/efun/contrib/repeat_string.md

 ### NAME

-    repeat_string() - repeat a string a certain number of times.
+    repeat_string() - repeat a string a specified number of times

 ### SYNOPSIS